DefectDojo/django-DefectDojo/DOCKER.md

 ```

 ### Access the application
-Navigate to the container directly, <http://localhost:8080>

-The initializer container can be disabled by exporting: `export DD_INITIALIZE=false`

 Navigate to <http://localhost:8080> where you can log in with username admin.
 To find out the admin user’s password, check the very beginning of the console
 output of the initializer container, typically name 'django-defectdojo_initializer_1', or run the following: